 Can we be honest, here?
 If your business is content and selling online advertising around it, you must pay homage to the great Google algorithm.
-As was with previous age’s deities, the minions must make their sacrifices before the great Google god.
+As was with previous age’s deities, the minions must make sacrifices before the great Google god.
 To receive its blessings, they must do Google’s bidding—quite literally on keywords—and give away all their worldly possessions (e.g., content, for free).
 But can they give to Lord Google and keep something for themselves, too?

 - I have quoted from it a few times